tungstenfabric/tf-specs/intel_ddp_support.md

 dedicated CPU core to poll the packets and dequeue it for further processing.

 Step 3 - For certain types of packets, the NIC card cannot load balance the packets properly.
-In vRouter software, we can this figure this out.
+In vRouter software, we can figure this out.
 If NIC has load balanced it properly, the same CPU core which dequeued the packet will do the packet processing also.
 If not, the receiving CPU core performs software load-balancing by distributing the packets to other CPU cores which will do the